VeeKiraRay/fever-sos___dangun-feveron___rom-hack-patches/Fever SOS/Change default top-5 initials/README.md

-# Change default top-5 disco men count
+# Change default top-5 initials
 Just for fun if you would like to write some funny initials or otherwise mark what you have modded in the roms.

 The initials are on rom 33